netomi/netomi.github.com/_posts/2024-08-21-adding-comments-to-pr.markdown

             });
 {% endraw %}
 {% endhighlight %}

+The workflow will download the artifact attached to the workflow run that triggered it and add a comment to the associated PR with the attached content.

 > **_NOTE_**: There are pre-made [3rd party actions](https://github.com/marketplace?query=download+artifact+from+workflow+run) to
 download artifacts from previous workflow runs that could be used to further simplify such a workflow.